grab/engineering-blog/_posts/2021-07-29-grabfood-bundle-size.md

 layout: post
 id: 2021-07-29-grabfood-bundle-size
 title: How We Cut GrabFood.com’s Page JavaScript Asset Sizes by 3x
-date: 2021-07-26 00:40:00
+date: 2021-07-29 01:20:00
 authors: [gibson-cheng]
 categories: [Product]
 tags: [Product, Asset Size, Cloud, Optimisation]
 comments: true
 cover_photo: /img/grabfood-bundle/image11.png
-excerpt: "Find out how the GrabFood team cut their bundle size by 3 times with these 7 Webpack bundle optimisation strategies."
+excerpt: "Find out how the GrabFood team cut their bundle size by 3 times with these 7 webpack bundle optimisation strategies."
 ---

 ## Introduction
 Every week, GrabFood.com's cloud infrastructure serves over >1TB network egress and 175 million requests, which increased our costs.
-To minimise cloud costs, we had to look at optimising (and reducing) GrabFood\.com’s bundle size.
+To minimise cloud costs, we had to look at optimising (and reducing) GrabFood.com’s bundle size.

 Any reduction in bundle size helps with: